-Our Solid Core Composite Doors lead the way when it comes to both style and security.
+Our Solid Core Composite Doors lead the way when it comes to both style and security

 Constructed from a laminated veneered timber called Kerto®, sixteen layers are used to provide strength and durability.
 In many doors, grain direction can be a weak spot with timber warping or even splitting.
-Our construction ensures the woodgrain is running in different directions, thereby removing any potential weaknesses.
+Our composite door construction ensures the woodgrain is running in different directions, thereby removing any potential weaknesses.

 The Benefits of a Solid Core Composite Door

 Composite doors are typically made from a material called Glass Reinforced Plastic (GRP).
 A door will be comprised of two outer layers of GRP which are attached to either side of the doors sub-frame.
-The gap between the GRP layers is then filled with high density foam.
-Only a small proportion of the finished door is manufactured from a solid material.
+The gap between the GRP layers is then filled with high-density foam.
+Only a small proportion of the finished composite door is manufactured from a solid material.
 The GRP layers are robust but can be susceptible to scratching and denting, neither of which are easy to repair.
 You may also find that some GRP door skins fade over time, especially those in direct sunlight.

 Solid Core Composite Doors

-As we’ve detailed above our Solid Core doors are created using 16 layers of Kerto®, a laminated veneered timber that is incredibly strong and dimensionally stable.
+As we’ve detailed above, our Solid Core doors are created using 16 layers of Kerto®, a laminated, veneered timber that is incredibly strong and dimensionally stable.
 Kerto® is used in a wide range of construction projects from new builds to renovation and repair projects.